exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 1 - Ashes and Echoes.md

 The enhanced warriors moved fast—faster than humans should move.
 But Kaelen had been fighting things faster than him his entire career.
 Speed meant nothing if you couldn't predict where the attack was coming from.

 The first warrior came at him with twin daggers, all flash and fury.
 Kaelen sidestepped, drew his left sword, and cut the man's hamstrings in one smooth motion.
+The impact juddered up his arm—the man's flesh was wrong, too dense, like cutting through salted leather instead of meat.
 The warrior dropped, screaming, and Kaelen's right sword ended it.
+Blood made his grip slick; the metallic smell of it filled his nostrils, mixing with the forest's earthy musk.

 Two down.
 Six to go.